camvaz/ccsw/README.md

 In order to install ```pip``` for any other OS, please refer to the following [link.](https://pip.pypa.io/en/stable/installing/)

+Class diagrams were drawn with Lucidchart, please refer to the links of each assignment.

 ### A1

 Implementation of standard deviation using a linked list.
 In order to run please checkout to the **A1** branch.